AuroraStorm-sw/Inspired-Ink/README.md

 ## Custom model

-The Ink and Feedback models are both based on the [Code Institute Courseware](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/dabfed30d1fc4d078b6de270117dbe50/) for I Think Therefore I Blog, with modification to both the models and the visual result to better fit the project.
+The Ink and Feedback models are both based on the [Code Institute Courseware](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/dabfed30d1fc4d078b6de270117dbe50/) walkthrough for I Think Therefore I Blog, with modification to both the models and the visual result to better fit the project.

 The Comment model is a custom model not included in the courseware.